 Beneficial Effects on Ecosystems

-Previously approved shot types have been shown in test results to be nontoxic to the migratory bird resource, and that they cause no adverse impact on ecosystems.
+Previously approved shot types have been shown in test results to be nontoxic to the migratory bird resource, and we believe that they cause no adverse impact on ecosystems.
 There is concern, however, about noncompliance with the prohibition on lead shot and potential ecosystem effects.
 The use of lead shot has a negative impact on wetland ecosystems due to the erosion of shot, causing sediment/soil and water contamination and the direct ingestion of shot by aquatic and predatory animals.
-Though noncompliance is of concern, approval of the shot type would have little impact on the resource, except the small positive impact of reducing the rate of noncompliance.
+Though we believe noncompliance is of concern, approval of the shot type would have little impact on the resource, except the small positive impact of reducing the rate of noncompliance.

 We foresee no negative cumulative impacts if we approve this shot type for waterfowl hunting.
 Its approval could help to further reduce the negative impacts of the use of lead shot for hunting waterfowl and coots.
-We conclude the impacts of the approval for waterfowl hunting in the United States should be positive.
+We believe the impacts of the approval for waterfowl hunting in the United States should be positive.

 Executive Order 13771—Reducing Regulation and Controlling Regulatory Costs

-This rule is considered to be an Executive Order (E.O.)
+This proposed rule is considered to be an Executive Order (E.O.)
 13771 deregulatory action (82 FR 9339, February 3, 2017) because it would approve an additional type of nontoxic shot in our regulations at 50 CFR part 20.